Ukrainian diaspora in the U.S. grieves, pleads for peace as conflict escalates in their homeland

 Ukraine has been defending itself from its northern neighbor since 2014, when unmarked Russian troops moved in to occupy Ukraine’s Crimean Peninsula.
 The conflict erupted into a war between Russian-backed forces and the Ukrainian military in the eastern region of Donbas, now held by separatists.
 The ongoing attacks in the area have claimed thousands of lives.

 For many Ukrainian Americans in the U.S., the Budapest Memorandum remains a point of contention.
-Under the 1994 agreement, Ukraine gave up the world’s third-largest nuclear arsenal in exchange for security guarantees that the signatories — which included Belarus, Great Britain, Khazakstan, Russia and the U.S. — would respect Ukraine’s territorial and political sovereignty.
+Under the 1994 agreement, Ukraine gave up the world’s third-largest nuclear arsenal in exchange for security guarantees that the signatories — which included Belarus, Great Britain, Kazakhstan, Russia and the U.S. — would respect Ukraine’s territorial and political sovereignty.
 Many feel that if the U.S. and others had honored the accord, they would have stopped Russian troops in 2014 from invading and prevented future conflict.

 “It’s like somebody breaks into your house, you call the police and the police doesn’t come.
 That’s basically the metaphor for what’s happening right now,” Klochko said.

-Andrew Nynka is the editor in chief of The Ukrainian Weekly, a nearly 90-year-old English-language paper for the Ukrainian diaspora based in New Jersey.
+Andrew Nynka is the editor in chief of the Ukrainian Weekly, a nearly 90-year-old English-language paper for the Ukrainian diaspora based in New Jersey.
 He said many in the diaspora feel “something is owed to Ukraine” for yielding the best leverage it had to protect itself in the service of greater peace.

 “It’s heartbreaking,” Nynka said.
 “I’m not going to lie and say Ukraine doesn’t have problems and difficulties.
 But let’s not overlook the fact that millions of Ukrainians have said in the face of violence and aggression that they want to be a democracy and that they want to be a peaceful society.”